ibm-cloud-docs/FileStorage/expandable_file_storage.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-09-12"
+lastupdated: "2018-1-12"

 ---
 {:new_window: target="_blank"}

 # Expanding File Share Capacity

-With this new feature, current {{site.data.keyword.filestorage_full}} users are able to expand the size of their {{site.data.keyword.filestorage_short}} in GB increments up to 12 TB immediately.
+With this new feature, current users of {{site.data.keyword.filestorage_full}} are able to expand the size of their {{site.data.keyword.filestorage_short}} in GB increments up to 12 TB immediately.
 They don't need to create a duplicate or manually migrate data to a larger volume.
 There’s no outage or lack of access to the storage while the resize is taking place.

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 Then, the full new amount is billed in the next billing cycle.

 This feature is only available in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).

 ## Advantages of Expandable Storage